University of Burgos: Sport activities

 Sports Services also organises student excursions such as bike riding, hiking, skiing, and diving.

-Foreign Students
+Foreign students

 Altogether, the University of Burgos has education agreements with over 100 international academic institutions.

-The University of Burgos cooperates with the Erasmus Project, a European Union (EU) student-exchange programme, and each semester hosts students from various countries across the 27-state European Union, as well as Iceland, Liechtenstein, Norway, Malta and associated countries in Eastern Europe.
+The University of Burgos cooperates with the Erasmus Project, a European Union student-exchange programme, and each semester hosts students from various countries across the 27-state European Union, as well as Iceland, Liechtenstein, Norway, Malta and associated countries in Eastern Europe.
 Other countries, such as Cyprus and Turkey are presently under negotiations to participate in this program in the near future.

 In addition, many university students from several regions around the world including China, Latin and North America can participate in exchange programmes to study abroad at the University of Burgos.
 The North American institutions include Millersville University, San Jose State University, North Dakota State University, The Cooper Union, Boston University, University of West Florida, Western Michigan University and participating campuses of the University of California (UC) system.